This is a guide covering dynamic range on a camera.

 ISO is one of the core components of exposure.
 Nevertheless, ISO has its own merits, which are underexposing or overexposing your photo.

-Dynamic range definition is the way of measuring the differences from the brightest part to the darkest one.
+The dynamic range definition is the way of measuring the differences from the brightest part to the darkest one.

 Images with a good dynamic range will show true black and true white with various middle tones.

 On the other hand, images with a poor dynamic range will appear more limited.

 This “ability” to measure and pick detail from the shadows is limited by image noise and image noise is mostly caused by the cameras high ISO.
 The more noise that is inside the shadows, the less dynamic range you will achieve.

 It becomes the main reason why higher ISO images produce photos with less tonal and color range.

 A solution to this problem is by purchasing a camera with a better ISO performance.
 These cameras are able to produce less noise when amplifying the signal, giving it more dynamic range.